 - Act as a liaison between development and office managers in other states on general administrative and development issues;

-- Manage administrative tasks such as the filing of expense reports; schedule internal and external meetings and assist with the details in a proactive manner; manage external accounts and renewal of applications;
+- Manage administrative tasks such as the filing of expense reports; schedule meetings and assist with the details in a proactive manner; manage external accounts and application renewals;

 - Assist in the preparation for and staffing of development events, such as receptions, dinners, and lectures;